EDUCBA

 Some advantages are as follows.

-• In the above example, the age and gender in our example – helps to reduce error variation, making the design more efficient.
+• In the above example, age and gender in our example – help to reduce error variation, making the design more efficient.

-• Two-Way ANOVA enables us to test the effect of two factors at the same time.
+• Two-Way ANOVA enables us to test the effect of two factors simultaneously.

 Applications of ANOVA